wultra/powerauth-crypto/docs/Activation-Recovery.md

 - **User Identifier** – links this record to one particular user in the system
 - **Number of failed attempts** – is a counter of failed attempts.
 The counter is increased when a wrong Recovery PUK is used and zeroed in case of correct one.
 If the counter reaches the maximum allowed numbers of failed attempts, then the record for given Recovery Code is **BLOCKED**
 - (optional) **Activation Identifier** – identifier for associated activation.
 The value is set in case that record is created as a part of application activation.
+The value is not defined for postcard-based recovery codes.

 ### Recovery PUK States